SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 kubectl rollout status deployment pubsubplus-eventbroker-operator \
   -n pubsubplus-operator-system
 ```

+By default this method has installed the Operator in the `pubsubplus-operator-system` namespace.

 ### 3. Install the Solace PubSub+ Software Event Broker with default configuration